Table of Contents

 5. Starting a Channel Membership

 YouTube has another great built-in feature for popular content creators: channel memberships.
 This enables creators to charge a monthly membership fee.
-In return for the fee, your viewers will expect certain perks like badges.
+In return for the fee, your viewers will expect certain perks like badges and members-only content.

 Channel membership usually only makes sense if you post content everyday, especially YouTube livestreams.
 You must be a part of the YouTube Partner Program to offer channel memberships.